 After an impressive win at Ironman 70.3 Costa Rica and a top-10 finish at Ironman Hamburg, a DNF (did not finish) at Ironman Copenhagen left Don short on points needed to qualify for the 2018 Ironman World Championship.
-But when Jonathan Shearon turned down his slot, Don was next man up.
+But when Jonathan Shearon turned down his slot, Don was the next man up.

-The rest is history – just a year after his near-fatal crash on the Big Island, Tim Don returned to the 2018 Ironman World Championship and clocked an inspiring 08:45:17, enough for 49th in the men’s race and 53rd overall.
+The rest is history – just a year after his near-fatal crash on the Big Island, triathlete Tim Don returned to the 2018 Ironman World Championship and clocked an inspiring 08:45:17, enough for 49th in the men’s race and 53rd overall.

 Don has already begun planning for his next triathlon season, which will undoubtedly include the 2019 Ironman World Championship.

 If you liked this post, don’t forget to share so that others can find it, too.